 Here is our list of the best vulnerability assessment and penetration testing tools:

-- Netsparker Security Scanner EDITOR’S CHOICE Automated vulnerability scanning and penetration testing tools available from the cloud or for installation on Windows.
+- Netsparker Security Scanner EDITOR’S CHOICE Automated vulnerability scanning and penetration testing tool available from the cloud or for installation on Windows.

 - Acunetix Web Vulnerability Scanner (GET DEMO) A website vulnerability scanner and penetration testing system for websites that can be installed on-site or accessed as a cloud service.